gabe-terrell/go-router/README.md

 The framework supports easily creating aliases to specific pages, looking up records based on a keyword, and creating custom Apex classes to support more complex routing.
-Take these examples for our QA instance:

-Each route can be hidden behind a custom permission, so that standard users can see go-links to Case and Contact pages while Developers can have access to a wider variety of links to aid in development or debugging.
+Each route can be hidden behind a custom permission, allowing segementation of links to only the right users that should be able to access them.

-Not only can go-links be defined, but the query URL can also be registered as a search engine into Google Chrome to quickly navigate to any page of a Salesforce instance with only a few key strokes!
+Not only can go-links be defined, but the query URL can also be registered as a search engine into internet browsers to quickly navigate to any page of a Salesforce instance with only a few key strokes!

 ## Defining Routers